ombulabs/blog/_posts/2015-12-16-adding-csrf-protection-to-your-rails-backbone-app.markdown

 Completed 302 Found in 7.6ms (ActiveRecord: 0.8ms)
 ```

-After this request, rails will terminate your session and you have to login again.
+After this request, Rails will terminate your session and you will have to login again.

 This problem is caused by your Backbone.js application, which is sending the data directly to the backend without providing the CSRF-Token.